 Heavy workloads for prosecutors can lead to burnout, more plea bargains, and increased errors, which all contribute to delays, wrongful convictions, and other inequities in the criminal justice system.
 In 2019, the Center for Justice Research published a report on prosecutor workloads, staffing, and budgets for the seven largest counties in the country.
 Harris County, Texas, despite being one of the largest counties in the country, has the least number of full-time employees and the lowest operating budget among our sample.
 Relatedly, prosecutors in Harris County are overburdened with cases.
 This is concerning, as Harris County has the third largest criminal justice system in the country and, like counties across the country, exemplifies grave racial disparities in its criminal justice system.

-Building off of our prior research, we currently have funding for a future study in which we will conduct a cost-benefit analysis of prosecutor diversions in four states, focusing on addressing racial/ethnic disparities and outcomes beyond recidivism.
+CJR is currently working on research conducting a cost-benefit analysis of prosecutor diversions in four states, focusing on addressing racial/ethnic disparities and outcomes beyond recidivism.
 Diversion programs are an alternative to incarceration, particularly for low-level, nonviolent offenses (e.g., rehabilitation instead of jail time for illegal drug possession).
-Cases for these types of offenses bog down prosecutor workloads and overpopulate incarceration facilities, with people of color largely overrepresented.
 Increased use of diversion programs could allow prosecutors more time for other cases, with the opportunity to lead to more equitable outcomes both in the cases they take to trial and in the diverted cases that keep more nonviolent individuals out of incarceration facilities.

 In all that we do, we work toward reducing mass incarceration, increasing public safety, and ending racial and class-based disparities in the criminal justice system.
 Solving the issue of prosecutor workloads, budgeting, and staffing can aid in reaching these goals.